IntelliTect/AzureDevOps-Tools/docs/migrate-modules.md

 # Introduction

-DevOps Migrator modules and driver script to migrate multiple projects in bulk.
+DevOps Migrator modules and driver script are used to migrate multiple projects in bulk.
 Read through the documentation below to learn how to get started with your first migration!

 The modules provided support the following migration options:
 - Migrate Users (On the ORG level)